 I wrote this book a very long time ago – when my children were still young, but I misplaced the draft (I only had a hard copy at the time), and eventually forgot about it.
 A couple of years ago, I found the manuscript for “Tully and the Pellmells” thrust into another folder at the back of a drawer.
 I took it to a local coffee shop to read, and found myself laughing out loud at the absurdities of the story.
 I knew the whole thing needed to be rewritten, so I took a workshop for writing children’s book and revised the entire text.
 Then I had it illustrated.
 It’s been a bumpy ride, mainly because I didn’t know a whole lot about publishing an illustrated children’s book, and had to learn a lot along the way, but I’m glad to say it’s finally out.

 I was born and raised in India, moved to Israel in 1980 and have been living here ever since.
 I’ve been an avid reader since childhood, and writing in one form or another has always been part of my life, helping me cope with a challenging life.
 After experiencing the loss of a child in 2009, I once more turned for comfort to this channel and wrote my first novel, “Community of Ones.”
-A few years later, moved by a desire to help others who were going through loss and grief, I started blogging on this subject at http://communityofones.blogspot.com, and have also led workshops on coping with loss.
+Over the years, I have helped others navigate their own grief and loss journey, and have run workshops on the subject, based on my unique Tri-Alignment model.

 Want to know more about me than most people know?